terranovafr/deeploria.github.io/content/_index.md

       #  DeepLorIA
       image:
         filename: DeepLorIA_logo2.jpg
       text: Welcome to **DeepLorIA**, an initiative at LORIA to enhance AI knowledge and collaboration across research teams.
-        Most teams at LORIA are currently focused on applying AI solutions to specific tasks.
-Let’s take the opportunity to exchange general AI knowledge and share insights across the lab to elevate our current and future projects!
+This channel aims to allow the exchange of AI knowledge and share valuable insights to enhance the impact of both current and future projects!
   - block: markdown
     content:
       title: